El Salvador at the 2020 Summer Olympics

-El Salvador competed at the 2020 Summer Olympics in Tokyo, Japan.
-Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-It was the nation's twelfth appearance at the Summer Olympics.
+El Salvador competed at the 2020 Summer Olympics in Tokyo, Japan, from 23 July to 8 August 2021.
+It was the nation's twelfth appearance at the Summer Olympics, since its debut at the 1968 Summer Olympics in Mexico City.
+The El Salvadoran delegation consisted of six athletes competing in four sports.
+El Salvador did not win any medals at the Games.